-Along with other prominent figures of the Royal Family, Kate attended the Remembrance Sunday parade at the Cenotaph, in Whitehall, London to honour and remember those who have died at war for our country.
+Along with other prominent figures of the Royal Family, Kate attended the National Service of Remembrance at the Cenotaph, in Whitehall, London to honour and remember those who have died at war for our country.

 The Queen led the ceremony by laying a wreath at the Cenotaph, then other members of the Royal Family, politicians, military chiefs and servicemen and women lay tributes too.
 As Big Ben chimed eleven, the thousands of spectators at the memorial joined in with a two-minute silence to pay their respects for the fallen.